 Location - One of the area's greatest assets is its location.
 Proximity to key regional centers and institutions, such as Center City Charlotte, UNC at Charlotte (UNC-Charlotte), and UNC-Charlotte's Charlotte Research Institute (CRI), increase the opportunities for URP through possible corporate linkages to industry sectors, particularly those sectors that may also be potential linkages to research strengths of UNC-Charlotte and CRI.
 An accessible location, the area lies eight miles from the Concord Regional Airport and 15 miles from Charlotte / Douglas International Airport, is bound on one side by Interstate 85 and is situated just south of I-485.
 It is also located less than 2 miles from a future LYNX Blue Line station.
-The close proximity to a major transit corridor lends the opportunity for future pedestrian, bike and bus circulator routes within the URP area.
+This close proximity to a major transit corridor lends the opportunity for a future trolley collector and bike facilities within the URP.